LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 * Secondary Chatroom on Gitter:  Library Carpentry [Lobby](https://gitter.im/LibraryCarpentry/Lobby) or [Top 10 FAIR](https://gitter.im/LibraryCarpentry/Top10FAIR)).
 We use Gitter during global and lesson sprints.

-* [Request a Library Carpentry Workshop](https://amy.carpentries.org/forms/workshop/) or register your self-organised workshop.
+* [Request a Library Carpentry Workshop](https://amy.carpentries.org/forms/workshop/) or register your Self-Organised workshop.
 Note your interest in Library Carpentry.

 * Submit Issues/Pull Requests to Our Lessons and Website: [Library Carpentry GitHub Organisation](https://github.com/LibraryCarpentry).
 We also use the Library Carpentry GitHub Organisation for Curriculum Advisory Committee and Advisory Group discussions and decisions via the [governance repository](https://github.com/LibraryCarpentry/governance).